OpenChrom/openchrom/CONTRIBUTING.md

 We will be happy to aswer your questions which will serve as a resource to others searching for help.

+## Writing Code

+If you are a developer and want to write your own plug-in, please refer to our [wiki](https://github.com/OpenChrom/openchrom/wiki/OpenChrom-Developer-Manual) for some helpful guidelines.

 ## Reporting Issues

 If there is any issues you encounter that could not be resolved by [Asking Questions](https://github.com/OpenChrom/openchrom/blob/develop/CONTRIBUTING.md#asking-questions), please file an issue [here](https://github.com/OpenChrom/openchrom/issues).